All Abilities Membership

 There are multiple programs and events offered for people with disabilities to participate in Netball in NSW, which introduces more people to the sport and promotes the benefits of an active and social lifestyle.

 These programs and events range from skills development clinics and interclub carnivals to representing NSW at the Marie Little Shield which is a national tournament for players with an intellectual disability.
 Please find more information about the programs and events below.

 The Netball NSW Schools Cup All Abilities Division is a state-wide event for primary and secondary students in years 5 to 12 with physical, intellectual and sensory disabilities.

 The event, which is open to male and female students from Public, Private and Independent school systems allows students the opportunity to learn to play netball in a fun, friendly and inclusive environment.

 All Abilities Netball Carnivals and Programs

-There are two All Abilities Carnivals that are run throughout the year, hosted by Ku-ring-gai Netball Association and Manly Warringah Netball Association and this years sees the introduction of Baulkham Hills Shire Netball Association.
+All Abilities Carnivals are run throughout the year, hosted by Ku-ring-gai Netball Association and Manly Warringah Netball Association and this years sees the introduction of Baulkham Hills Shire Netball Association.
 There is also an All-Inclusive Netball Carnival run by Newcastle Netball Association which has an All Abilities Division.

 The Marie Little Shield is an annual tournament that provides women with an intellectual disability the chance to compete at a National level.
 Named after disability netball pioneer, Marie Little OAM, the competition sees teams from each state compete.

-Activate Inclusion Sport Days (AISD) are hosted by Sport NSW and aim to increase the awareness around opportunities for people with a disability and promote inclusion within the sports community.
+Activate Inclusion Sport Days (AISD) are hosted by Sport NSW and Disability Sport Australia and aim to increase the awareness around opportunities for people with a disability and promote inclusion within the sports community.
 The AISD program provides adaptive sport and recreation programs to build core skills and confidence for sustainable physical activity.